πŸš€ Big News: ClientSuccess Acquires Product Signals to Transform Product Feedback into Actionable Insights

 3 Essential Pre-onboarding Principles: Part 2 of 3 - Ensure Customer Onboarding Readiness

-For those just joining our blog series CSM from the Trenches, welcome.
+Blog series CSM from the Trenches, welcome.
 This series, now a community for frontline Customer Success Managers (CSMs), discusses trends, best practices, and advice that can help the frontline.

 Being on the CSM frontline allows us to directly influence the success of our clients.
 I love that; as our clients are successful, we’re successful.
 Each day we learn from the trenches what it takes to make clients happy and successful.